Welcome to Penrose corporate law

 Others also searched for:

-The sale of a company is often executed in accordance with a procedure that has evolved in the legal profession.
-Agreements, such as a Non-disclosure agreement (NDA), a Letter of Intent (LOI) or a Sales and Purchase Agreement (SPA), as well as due diligence arrangements and matters raised in contract negotiations will depend on the nature of the business and the preferred acquisition structure.
-The type of transaction (assets / liabilities sale or a sale and transfer of shares), the warranties, indemnities and securities required by the purchaser will ultimately determine the content of the assets-liabilities or Share Purchase Agreement.
+The sale of a company generally follows a process that has been developed in the legal profession internationally and that practice is also adopted in the Netherlands.
+Agreements, such as a Non-Disclosure Agreement (NDA), a Letter of Intent (LOI), or a Sales and Purchase Agreement (SPA), due diligence and contracting will depend on the nature of the business, the preferred acquisition structure and whether Dutch law applies.
+The type of transaction (assets / liabilities sale or a sale and transfer of shares) and the warranties, indemnities and securities for the purchaser will ultimately determine the contents of the Dutch law Asset Purchase Agreement (APA) or Share Purchase Agreement.

-The shareholders of a company or indeed the investors (e.g. private equity or venture capital investors) will often demand clear participation conditions as well as a shareholders’ agreement.
-Such agreements are essential in order to guarantee a good allocation of roles within the company and safeguarding of each party’s interests.
-Which decisions of the management board need to be approved under Dutch law first of all by the shareholders?
+Company shareholders, investors (such as private equity and venture capital investors) often demand clear participation conditions as well as a shareholders agreement under Dutch law.
+Such agreements are essential in order to guarantee a good allocation of roles and risk within the company and help for the safeguarding of each party’s interests.
+What major decisions of the management board need prior approval by the shareholders meeting?
 What are the rights of the priority shareholders in the Netherlands?
-How will the benefits package turn out?
-Bad leaver, good leaver, drag along, tag along: all such issues call for careful planning if dealing with an exit, shareholder disputes or underperformance.
+How will the benefits package for the board turn out?
+Also, bad leaver, good leaver, drag along and tag along clauses: all these issues call for careful planning under Dutch law when dealing with an exit, shareholder dispute or underperformance by the board.

 The Board, General Meeting of Shareholders and Supervisory Board